luisdiogo2071317/azure-docs.pt-pt/articles/location-based-services/tutorial-prioritized-routes.md

     });
     ```

-7. Adicione o seguinte código JavaScript para adicionar os pontos inicial e final para o mapa:
+7. Adicione o seguinte código JavaScript para adicionar os pontos de início e de fim ao mapa:

     ```JavaScript
     // Fit the map window to the bounding box defined by the start and destination points